apereo/cas/docs/cas-server-documentation/index.md

 {% include variables.html %}

-# Apereo CAS - Enterprise Identity Provider & Single Sign-On
+# Apereo CAS - Identity Provider & Single Sign-On

 Welcome to the home of the Apereo Central Authentication Service project, more commonly referred to as CAS.
 CAS is an enterprise multilingual single sign-on solution and identity provider for the web